syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 {% endtabs %}

-That’s it, tab view control is ready.
-Now we can add the required controls for our application.
-Here we are adding a `ListView` in the content region.
+After set the number of tabs, you can add the required controls to your application.
+Here, a `ListView` has been added in the content region.

-## Adding List view in the tab view
+## Adding list view in tab view

 ## Preparing data

-Create a view model class with ContactsInfo collection property, initialized with required number of data objects.
+Create a view model class with the `ContactsInfo` collection property, which is initialized with required number of data objects.

 {% highlight c# %}